 The development has been analyzed with the following trip distributions: for intersection one, 24 percent northbound along Forestville Road, 24 percent southbound along Forestville Road, 10 percent westbound along Marlboro Pike, and 42 percent eastbound along Marlboro Pike for the AM peak.
 For the PM peak, 23 percent northbound along Forestville Road, 23 percent southbound along Forestville Road, 3 percent westbound along Marlboro Pike, and 51 percent eastbound along Marlboro Pike.
-For intersection two, 29 percent northbound along Donnell Drive, 29 percent eastbound along Marlboro Pike, and 42 percent westbound along Marlboro Pike for the AM peak.
+For intersection two, 29 percent northbound along Marlboro Pike, 29 percent eastbound along Marlboro Pike.
+For intersection two, 29 percent westbound along Marlboro Pike for Pike for the AM peak.
 For the PM peak, 24 percent northbound along Donnell Drive, 24 percent eastbound along Marlboro Pike, and 52 percent westbound along Marlboro Pike.
 The following critical intersections, interchanges, and links identified above, when analyzed with the programmed improvements and total future traffic as developed using the Guidelines, including the site trip generation as described above, operate as follows:

-TOTAL TRAFFIC CONDITIONS

-Critical Lane Volume Level of Service

-Intersection (CLV, A (CLV, AM & PM) AM & PM)

-Marlboro Pike and Forestville Road 739 1006 A В

-Marlboro Pike and Donnell Drive 548 1062 A В
+TOTAL TRAFFIC CONDITIONS Critical Lane VolumeLevel of ServiceIntersection(CLV, AM & PM)(LOS, AM & PM) Marlboro Pike and Forestville Road 739 1006 A A B Marlboro Pike and Donnell Drive 548 1062 A В

 It is determined that the critical intersections operate acceptably under total traffic in both peak hours.
 A trip cap consistent with the trip generation assumed for the entire proposed site, 42 AM and 62 PM peak-hour vehicle trips, is recommended.
+The applicant has requested that the trip cap be distributed to each parcel, based on the development proposal.
+As such, Parcel 1 shall be limited to no more than 31 AM and 28 PM peak-hour vehicle trips.
+Parcel 2 shall be limited to uses that would generate no more than 11 AM and 34 PM peak-hour vehicle trips.